stritzinger/ro2erl_hub/doc/design.md

    - Automatically removes crashed bridges
    - Logs bridge state changes

+4. **Topic Management:**
+   - Bridge sends topic updates to the hub with current metrics
+   - Hub can adjust bandwidth limits for specific topics on bridges
+   - Hub maintains a global view of all topics across all bridges

 ### Bridge Discovery

 The hub utilizes Erlang's process group (`pg`) module for discovery: